robgoyal/DailyCat/ReadMe.md

 ## Usage

-Just run python script with facebook login authentication and modify gif search parameters
+Just run python script with facebook login authentication and modify gif search parameters through command line input.
+You can set up a cronjob to send these periodically.